MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/clipboard-to-winrt-from-csharp.md

 This topic presents a case study of porting one of the [Universal Windows Platform (UWP) app samples](https://github.com/microsoft/Windows-universal-samples) from [C#](/visualstudio/get-started/csharp) to [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt).
 You can gain porting practice and experience by following along with the walkthrough and porting the sample for yourself as you go.

-Also see [Move to C++/WinRT from C#](/windows/uwp/cpp-and-winrt-apis/move-to-winrt-from-csharp), which presents a number of sections that address specific technical details involved in porting from C# to C++/WinRT.
+For a comprehensive catalog of the technical details involved in porting to C++/WinRT from C#, see the companion topic [Move to C++/WinRT from C#](/windows/uwp/cpp-and-winrt-apis/move-to-winrt-from-csharp).

 ## Download and test the Clipboard sample